 Bracken Library has more than 2.3 million volumes of books, musical scores, archival records, and other information for you to search.

-Plus, you will have access to the state-of-the-art technology and amazing resources of the Helen B. and Martin D. Schwartz Special Collections and Digital Media Repository, GIS Research and Map Collection, and the Andrew Seager Archives of the Built Environment.
+Plus, you will have access to the state-of-the-art technology and amazing primary resources held in the University's Archives and Special Collections and Digital Media Repository, GIS Research and Map Collection, and the Andrew Seager Archives of the Built Environment.

 Learn More about Our Libraries